PumasAI-Labs/Julia-Workshop/docs/instructors.md

 The next script that you should go over is `03-filter.jl`.
 The code examples in this file focus on the use of the `filter` function, which allows retrieving the elements of an array that satisfy a given condition.
 Go over the syntax, highlighting the fact that it is the same as `map`, `foreach` and `reduce`.
 You might need to spend extra time in the example about removing `missing` values.
-In particular, make sure to explain why it is necessary to using the `ismissing` function.
+In particular, make sure to explain why it is necessary to use the `ismissing` function.
 Lastly, show the use of the `count` function as an alternative to `filter` when you are only interested in knowing how many elements satisfy a condition (as opposed to knowing which elements satisfy the condition).

 Finally, go over the contents on `04-composition.jl`.
 This is a brief introduction to composing and chaining function calls.
 Start by going over the